Dámaso Bilbao la Vieja: Military career

-In Bolivia, he held multiple and important positions, both military and administrative, excelling in all of them with true diligence and competence.
-He earned the most honorable recommendations from all his superiors.
+In Bolivia, he held multiple positions, both military and administrative, excelling in all of them with true diligence and competence.
+He earned honorable recommendations from his superiors.
 First as the chief Intendant of La Paz, then as the Governor of the province of Yungas, later as the head of the National Guard, and finally, as the commander-in-chief, Bilbao La Vieja dedicated his career to the army.

 In 1826, he was elected deputy to the constituent congress convened in Chuquisaca.
 In 1829, he was appointed aide-de-camp to President Andrés de Santa Cruz, and alongside him participated in the campaigns of the Peru-Bolivian Confederation, taking part in the Battles of Yanacocha, Ninabamba, Socabaya, Paucarpata, and Yungay.
 After the defeat in Yungay on January 20, 1839, he was taken prisoner and transported to Cuzco, where he remained until July of the following year when, having obtained his freedom, he returned to his homeland.

 During the government of General José Miguel de Velasco, he was the Prefect of La Paz, a member of the war council, and the head of the national guard.
 In September 1841, the people of La Paz appointed him commander-in-chief of the garrison of that city, following the political change that proclaimed his nephew, General José Ballivián, as president of the republic.
 Ballivián appointed him chief aide-de-camp of the General Staff, and in this capacity, he participated in the 40-day campaign against Peru and fought in the Battle of Ingavi on November 18, 1841.
 For his part, Bilbao La Vieja was promoted to the rank of brigadier general.
 He received the commemorative medal for this battle and was declared a hero of the country.

 He participated in the 1842 campaign in Peru as the commander-in-chief of a division.
-In the same year and the following ones, he successively held the position of Prefect in the departments of Chuquisaca, Potosí, and Oruro; a member of the national council, commander-in-chief of the infantry brigade, and other important positions in various departments of the republic.
+In the same year and the following ones, he successively held the position of Prefect in the departments of Chuquisaca (succeeding General Gregorio Fernández), Potosí, and Oruro; a member of the national council, commander-in-chief of the infantry brigade, and other important positions in various departments of the republic.
 In 1855, he was instrumental defeating the uprising of General Gregorio Pérez, securing the presidency of Jorge Córdova.